puneethr09/stock_fundamental/docs/prd.md

 **NFR6**: The system shall follow security best practices for web applications, including input validation and secure data handling.

 **NFR7**: The system shall be scalable to accommodate additional analysis modules and data sources in future iterations.

+**NFR8**: The system shall implement proper data retention policies with configurable storage limits for resource management on Raspberry Pi.

+**NFR9**: The system shall provide offline functionality for previously analyzed stocks when internet connectivity is unavailable.

+**NFR10**: The system shall implement proper API rate limiting and retry mechanisms to handle yfinance API limitations gracefully.

 ### Compatibility Requirements